Carpal Tunnel Syndrome

 Carpal Tunnel Surgery Recovery

-Take Time Off From Work
+Take Time Off from Work

 Your time off from work will depend on which hand underwent surgery and the activities your job requires.
 If you had surgery on your non-dominant hand and have a job that does not require repetitive motion, you can likely return to work within a few days.
 Surgery on your dominant hand and a job that requires repetitive movements may require a couple of weeks or more for recovery.